Patient Scheduling EHR Software

 Here are some features of a patient scheduling software that help improve patient care, streamline your clinical workflows, and simplify administrative tasks.

-Online Scheduling – You can set a schedule a allow patients to book appointments that fit your schedule.
+Online Scheduling – You can set a schedule that allows patients to book appointments that fit your schedule.
 Any changes in appointments like staff changes, rescheduled/canceled appointments, etc. are updated automatically in your system.

 Recurring Appointments – You can change an appointment’s status from single to recurring with ease.
 Some patients require frequent visits to your practice, so your patient scheduling software also offers to schedule recurring appointments at once.